-By establishing a division responsible for implementing IKS research activities, LDA recognises IK as a strategic resource for food security and economic development through innovative initiatives and programs.
+By establishing a division responsible for implementing IKS research activities, LDA recognises IK as a strategic resource for food security and economic development.
 The department therefore undertake to promote the utilisation of IK by creating an enabling environment as provided for in this strategy.